szymonmichalski/starid-1/docs/index.md

 [references](http://starid.org/references), [about](http://starid.org/about)

+*2.11.2017*

+for sentences written deterministically and insensitive to yaw, the first ordering criteria is distance from the center of the image, or equivalently, radial distance from target star.

+we need a second ordering criteria, especially because of the low image resolution. consider star1 and star2, both three pixels from the center. they can be further ordered by their starndx.

 *1.11.2017*

 implementing a python class languages_starimg focused on writing sentences about star images using various custom languages, lang1, lang2, lang3, lang4, etc. initial objective is to evolve a language pair, for example lang37 and lang51, that are effective at representing geometric structure and star identifiers on the encoder and decoder sides of neural machine translation.